d3x0r/sack.vfs/README.md

 ---

 ## Changelog
+- 0,9.132 - Make a pass to cleanup deprecated Utf8Value() usage.
 - 0.9.131 - Fixes for Node 10 (missing export TLS_1_2...; backfix for < 10)
 - 0.9.130 - Fixes for Node 10.
 - 0.9.129 - (cont) merge linux changes.